Retzilience/aSyphon/README.md

 ## Limitations

 aSyphon is intentionally narrow in scope.
-Current constraints are practical rather than ideological, and most of them are explicitly on the roadmap.

 - **Best with stereo (2ch)**: it works most predictably with common stereo streams and sinks.
 Multi-channel devices and unusual channel layouts can work, but are more sensitive to how ports are exposed and labeled.
 - **Best-effort channel mapping**: mapping prefers explicit channel tags (FL/FR/…/AUX*) and falls back to port order when tagging is missing or inconsistent.
 If either side presents ports in a strange order (or mislabels channels), the resulting links can be surprising.